Madelynn hesitated on the doorstep.

 “Then perhaps this will be a good lesson.
-I imagine that most cling to their lives while they can.”
+I imagine that most people cling to their lives while they can.”

 Madelynn threw her arms around Grandma.
 “No!
 Why do you have to go now?”

 Grandma’s voice was full of unshed tears.
 “I don’t know.
-But I’m glad I got to see it snow this Christmas.”
+But I’m glad I got to see it snow for Christmas.”
 After a long, wordless embrace, Grandma drew back and held up a snowflake that had landed on her glove.
 “You know, of course, that each one is different.”

 “This is what I want for you,” Grandma said.
-“To be beautiful and unique, like a snowflake.”
+“To be beautiful and unique, like this snowflake.”
 She touched it to her lips, and it melted.
 “And when it is your time, you, too, will fade.”

 Madelynn looked at her in alarm, but Grandma smiled gently.
 “When that day comes, I’ll be waiting for you.
 My grandma promised she would wait for me.
 I’m looking forward a great deal to seeing her again.
 It helps.”

 Madelynn hugged Grandma hard, and a snowflake landed right in front of her.
 She wiped her eyes and drew back to look at it, there on Grandma’s gray curls.